 Toby Price’s Custom KTM 300SX

-We were warned that when Toby Price was set to rock up to the recent Day In The Dirt Down Under, he would bring a whole fleet of crazy toys (from his garage, of course) with him to rip around on.
-Sure, to see the man himself aboard his championship-winning KTM Dakar bike was definitely a crowd pleaser, and the turbo noises coming out of his maniacal Can-Am buggy was enough to scare you out of your swag.
+We were warned that when Toby Price was set to rock up to the iconic Day In The Dirt Down Under #1, he would bring a whole fleet of crazy toys (from his garage, of course) with him to rip around on.
+Sure, to see the man himself aboard his championship-winning KTM Dakar bike was definitely a crowd-pleaser, and the turbo noises coming out of his maniacal Can-Am buggy was enough to scare you out of your swag.
 But the one thing that stood out for us was his beautiful – dare we say, sexy – custom KTM 300SX that he wheeled out of the trailer.
-We were all itching to see Toby fire it up and tear up the track at Queensland Moto Park, but this machine is a piece of art, and we don’t blame him for not wanting to get it muddy.
+We were all itching to see Toby fire it up and tear up the track at Queensland Moto Park, but this machine is a piece of art, and we don’t blame him for not wanting to get it caked up with mud.

 The bike itself is a 2018 KTM 250SX.
 Now, you might be wondering where the “300” comes into play, right?
 Well, Toby opted for the KTM Factory Racing 300cc kit to give it that extra grunt – after all, he is one of the best big-bore riders in the world.
 The guys over at Akropovič Exhaust are being held responsible for the amazing port work and fresh logos on the custom CNC head from Two Stroke Parts.

 Because you can never have too much power out of your two-stroke, the boys threw in new Vforce reeds from Gas Imports just for that extra bite.
 And of course, it’s not a true custom build until you throw on a blingin’ Hinson Racing clutch and clutch cover, all held together with titanium bolts from MotoKote.